 Click the button in the Formatting toolbar to define the general format of the graph.
-The effects of the changes in the left panels (displayed below) of the dialog box can be previewed in the right panel:
+The effects of the changes in the left panels (displayed below) of the dialog box can be previewed in the right side panel:

 Graph color scheme box

-In this box you can select a predefined or user-defined color scheme.
+- Select a predefined or user-defined color scheme.

 Graph options box

 - Display grid: displays gridlines in the graph.